TanjaKec/datachallenge/content/day1/PrinciplesVisualisation/_index.en.md

 Practise!
 Gaining experience in interpreting graphics and drawing your own data displays is the most effective way of becaming a data viz.
 {{% /notice %}}

+## YOUR TURN 👇

+1) Go to the portals with open data (global: gapminder, national: office of national statistics, or local) and see if you can find a data that is interesting for you to explore.
+Write down what interesting features you are expecting to see and suggest type of the visualistions that could be used to illustrate them.

 -----------------------------
 © 2019 Tatjana Kecojevic